axel-dd/sharkoon-light2-200/reverse_engineering/readme.md

 The mouse sends/receives messages over the second usb interface.
 For more details, see [usb device details](#usb-device-details)

-The size of a in/out messages is 64 bytes
+The size of in/out messages are 64 bytes

 ## Message Protocol